pygfx/pygfx/README.md

 ### Testing

-The test suite is divided into two parts; unit tests for the core, and unit tests for the examples.
+The test suite is divided into three parts; unit tests for the core, unit tests for the examples, and screenshot tests for the validation examples.

 * `pytest -v tests` runs the core unit tests.
 * `pytest -v examples` tests the examples.

+The screenshot tests are difficult to guarantee across all development platforms and are best run on our CI where more predictable outcomes can be achieved.
+They can run on a local linux machine by selecting the software rendering adapter and the tests with the command

+* `PYGFX_WGPU_ADAPTER_NAME=llvmpipe pytest examples -k test_examples_compare`

+Note that our `pytest.ini` file contains the environment variable `PYGFX_DISABLE_SYSTEM_FONTS=1` to help ensure consistency across system installations.

 ### Code of Conduct